 “Do not believe in anything simply because you have heard it.
 Do not believe in anything simply because it is spoken and rumored by many.
 Do not believe in anything simply because it is found written in your religious books.
 Do not believe in anything merely on the authority of your teachers and elders.
 Do not believe in traditions because they have been handed down for many generations.
 But after observation and analysis, when you find that anything agrees with reason and is conducive to the good and benefit of one and all, then accept it and live up to it.” — Buddha Siddhartha Guatama Shakyamuni

-Finding Your Spiritual Teacher
+Why Finding Your Spiritual Teacher is Hard

 You don’t want to settle for mediocre or acceptable.
 It’s vital to receive real-time feedback; this is critical for “moving meditation” technologies like tai chi, qigong.
 It is also true for healing modalities like Reiki.
 Post-learning checks help ensure learning, and you’ll find these post-learning discussions are a part of most ancient traditions.